brumar10/pl_debut/README.md

 # pl_debut

-A project using Transfermarkt and the ENFA to investigate data on professional league debuts made in the Premier League.
+A working project using Transfermarkt and the ENFA to investigate data on professional league debuts made in the Premier League.

+Please contact me before you use my code or data.

 I first scraped data from Transfermarkt using their league debutant information https://www.transfermarkt.us/premier-league/profidebuetanten/wettbewerb/GB1.
 I set the parameters on Transfermarkt to show me all players that made their professional debut between 92/92 and 22/23.
 For the headers in my code, I used the same ones as this FC Python article https://fcpython.com/blog/introduction-scraping-data-transfermarkt.